John Grisham's 'Time to Kill' adapted for Broadway stage

 "The moral questions that are embedded in those issues are very timely and we try to approach them from the standpoint of this story and this context, and all the while putting in the context of the '80s in the South."

-Skerritt, making his Broadway debut in the play with a cast of 14, portrays a disbarred attorney who helps the defense team, and Thompson plays Judge Omar "Ichabod" Noose.
+Skerritt, making his Broadway debut in the play with a cast of 14, portrays a disbarred attorney who helps the defence team, and Thompson plays Judge Omar "Ichabod" Noose.

 "He's kind of like the lion tamer in a three-ring circus," Thompson said of his role.
 "He doesn't suffer fools or anyone gladly."